Fiancee pleads for people to look twice after Tauranga partner's serious crash

 She is hoping their story will warn motorists to take care around riders.

-Victoria Bishop was at home feeding her 1-year-old son when she got the call that her partner had been in a bad accident on Newton Rd in Mount Maunganui.
+Victoria Bishop was at home feeding her 1-year-old son when she got the call that her partner had been in a bad accident on Newton St in Mount Maunganui.

-Her fiancee Lochlan Holdaway had been riding down the road when a van that "thought it had time" crossed the lane to pull into a shop car park.
+Her fiancee Holdaway had been riding down the road when a van that "thought it had time" crossed the lane to pull into a shop car park.

 Bishop said Holdaway's head went straight through the window of the van, leaving him "battered and bruised".